Step-by-Step Guide on How to Invest in ETFs

 “Ask price” is the lowest one the seller is willing to accept, and “Bid price” is the highest amount of cash you’re willing to part with for those shares.

-After shopping around for the best ETFs to buy, you’ll now pick the order type.
+After shopping around, you’ll now pick the order type.
 Depending on what you opt for, you’ll follow different instructions to execute your purchase.

 The two most common order types are a market order - buying fast, at the best available market price - and limit order - buying once the ETF reaches a specific price.